 Are steelhead trout and rainbow trout genetically the same?

 Steelhead trout and rainbow trout are both genetically the same.
-They are from the same family and are the same species.
-Steelhead and rainbow trout belong to the same salmonidae family, Oncorhynchus genus and O. mykiss species.
+Both trout are the same species of fish but live a much different life after hatching.
+Steelhead and rainbow trout belong to the same salmonidae family, Oncorhynchus genus and Oncorhynchus mykiss species.

 Read Next – More Fish vs Fish Articles!